vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - every source structure is parsed once;
 - semantic VM execution has no byte access;
 - collection rebuilding has no source access;
-- each driver has one opcode mapping and one semantic execution switch;
+- each driver has one opcode mapping with adjacent decode and playback behavior;
 - driver profile data lives on `SequenceProgram`;
 - format code emits transitions rather than per-tick fade events;
 - value-format directories contain no MIDI, SF2, or DLS policy;